George Mathews (soldier): Patriot War of East Florida

 This confirmed to Mathews the Madison administration's support of his plans in lieu of direct correspondence, and additionally proved beneficial to his recruiting efforts.
 By the end of 1811, he had filled leadership positions for his rebellion with wealthy Spanish planters and businessmen.
 Still, he had not found enough local interest to fill out a fighting force.
-Mathews therefore turned to the recruitment of volunteers from Georgia to play the part of the his rebel Patriots.
+Mathews therefore turned to the recruitment of volunteers from Georgia to play the part of his rebel Patriots.
 By early 1812, Mathews' Patriots numbered about 125.
 To bolster his force, Mathews worked out a plan for 75 U.S. troops at the border to desert the U.S. army and enlist as Patriots, while Mathews would subsequently ensure their pardon and restoration to their prior military rank at the end of the mission.
 However, days before the Patriots were to cross into Florida, Major Jacint Laval—Mathews' housemate in St. Mary's -- discovered Mathews's plan to lure men of his division into desertion, and objected, raising alarm.
 Mathews then knew he did not have the numbers needed to take St. Augustine.
 Fearing his window for a surprise attack was closing, he turned his attention to the lightly guarded city of Fernandina on Amelia Island, just across the river from St. Mary's.
 He would take Fernandina, call in U.S. troops, and move to St. Augustine from there.

 On the night of March 13, 1812, Mathews, with his Patriots and support from nine U.S. Navy gunboats, entered Florida, and quickly seized rural lands off the coast of Amelia Island.
 A rash of fighters defected to the Patriots, bringing their numbers to about 250, with about 59 being Spanish subjects.
 Mathews then began negotiations with Don Justo Lopez, commandant of the fort at Fernandina, for the surrender of the city.
 The Patriots gained control of Fernandina on March 16, without a shot fired.
 The Patriots raised a new flag of East Florida designed by a member of Mathews' staff, held the territory for 24 hours, and then turned it over to the United States.
 Mathews wrote to Madison of the mission's success, while also requesting additional U.S. military personnel in acknowledgment of the difficulty he had faced in galvanizing local support.
 Mathews also revealed to Madison his intention to similarly overthrow Spanish rule of the cities of Mobile and Pensacola in West Florida.